Meet Dr. Campbell

 at My Plant Based Program

 A graduate of Cornell University and SUNY Buffalo School of Medicine, Thomas M. Campbell, MD is a board certified family physician and obesity medicine specialist.
-He is an assistant professor of family medicine at the University of Rochester Medical Center, where he has run a variety of clinical programs focused on weight management and prevention and treatment of lifestyle-related conditions.
+He is an assistant professor of family medicine at the University of Rochester Medical Center, where he is founder and co-director of the UR Medicine Nutrition in Medicine Research Center.
+He previously was medical director of a hospital-based weight management program and has run a variety of other clinical programs focused on weight management and prevention and treatment of lifestyle-related conditions.
 He has extensive experience creating and running plant-based programs for motivated individuals and groups.
 He also has experience with more traditional low-calorie meal replacement programming.

 Dr. Campbell has been learning, writing, presenting, or practicing in the area of nutrition and lifestyle for 20 years.
 He is co-author, with his father T. Colin Campbell, PhD, of The China Study, The Most Comprehensive Study Ever Undertaken of Nutrition Ever Conducted and the Starting Implications for Diet, Weight Loss, and Long-Term Health, published in 2005.
 The book has been a worldwide bestseller, having been translating in dozens of languages and sold throughout the world.
 It has inspired politicians, professional athletes and millions of others to consider plant-based nutrition.
 In 2015, he published The Campbell Plan (hardcover), which is called The China Study Solution in paperback.
-This is a practical "how-to" guide to implement the whole-food, plant-based diet as described in The China Study, with over 50 recipes, a 2 week menu plan, and several chapters of practical tips.
+This is a practical "how-to" guide to implement a whole-food, plant-based diet, including over 50 recipes.

 He has had a richly rewarding experience helping many patients reclaim their health from the ravages of chronic disease using diet and lifestyle changes.
 But while his passion is lifestyle medicine, he fully embraces an "all of the above" approach for his patients, which includes advocating for and prescribing conventional medications, procedures, and diagnostic tests as indicated by accepted guidelines.
 While he honors patients' personal experiences with alternative treatments like herbal products and supplements, he does not prescribe these himself, as his expertise lies in evidence-based nutrition and lifestyle changes, along with traditional medical/procedural interventions.